seanvander/MortgageCalculator/README.md

 Notes on how I approached and tested this solution:

-- I Created an ASP.NET Solution and Project called Mortgage Calculator in Visual Studio 2010 using the .NET 3.5 Framework.
+- I Created an ASP.NET Solution and Project called Mortgage Calculator using the .NET 3.5 Framework.

 - Wrote a static class, Calculator, that calculates the monthly mortgage payments for a fixed interest rate.

 - I used http://en.wikipedia.org/wiki/Mortgage_calculator#Monthly_payment_formula and http://www.mtgprofessor.com/formulas.htm as reference for the monthly payment formula.

-- Created a Test Project using Visual Studio 2010 Unit Test Framework and wrote unit tests against the Calculator method 'CalculateMonthlyPaymentForLoan'.
+- Created a Test Project and wrote unit tests against the Calculator method 'CalculateMonthlyPaymentForLoan'.

 - Developed UI code in Default.aspx.